mahamayashanbhag24/ExamTWT/QSG.md

 3. In the **Create Post** box, select **Add documents.**

-4. In the **Add Documents** box, you can perform one of the following actions:
+4. In the **Add Documents** box, perform one of the following actions:

     * Drag and drop the document and select **Add.**